mxcl/PromiseKit/Documentation/ObjectiveC.md

 @objc class Bar: NSObject { /*…*/ }
 ```

-Ensure that your project is generating a `…-Swift.h` header so your Objective-C can see your Swift code.
+Ensure that your project is generating a `…-Swift.h` header so that Objective-C can see your Swift code.

-If you built this and opened the `…-Swift.h` header you would only see this:
+If you built this project and opened the `…-Swift.h` header, you would only see this:

 ```objc
 @interface Foo